syedshazli/Leetcode-Practice/README.md

    * Return n.
    * My first Dynamic Programming problem.
 Was getting out of bounds errors for a bit and had to manipulate size of the array to figure it out
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[Problem 9]: Majority Element: Given an array nums of size n, return the majority element.
+EASY: [Problem 9]: Majority Element: Given an array nums of size n, return the majority element.

 The majority element is the element that appears more than ⌊n / 2⌋ times.
 You may assume that the majority element always exists in the array.